meetuparchive/engineering-home/practices/practices.md

 ## Meetup Engineering Practices
-#### Empower Meetup engineers to build coherent, lasting engineering solutions that bring value to our customers.*
+#### Empowering Meetup engineers to build coherent, lasting engineering solutions that bring value to our customers.*

 ### How do we use these?
 These practices are intended to help you understand what is expected of engineers at Meetup.
 They should answer the question: *"How should we be building software at Meetup?"*